dwmorrisdev/codeChallenge-477/readme.md

 The front end for this project was developed on codepen and converted down to regular css, so that I could use scss and have somewhat of a live link, but it could've been done with no preprocessor.
 As stated in the index.html disclaimer, this site is not responsive and I used minimal technologies, so no bootstrap or foundation was used for this project, although it could be fairly easily added.
 I have ideas about refactoring the JS file, but as I wanted to get this submission back to you as quickly as possible, you're getting my first draft.

+You'll notice the database color is changing as you click the button.
+Each time the color changes, the data is removed from its current div and moved to another.
+This is my attempt at demonstrating the "BONUS", or moving the data to different elements.

 ### Back-End Code:
 Files:
 * data.db